Walking in the footsteps of my ancestors…

 What with life and being busy and all that, a couple of years has passed and we hadn’t yet got round to making our trip up to Fleetwood.
 But then a couple of Friday’s ago, Brian suddenly decided that this was the weekend, and that on Sunday, we would, without fail, be going to Fleetwood.
 And so it was arranged – we were to be ready at 10am and have Freda’s address to hand.
 Luckily, I had got the address from my great uncle Harry (Freda’s eldest son) months before – 20 Ash Street.
 So with that knowledge and with trusty Google Maps on my phone, I felt prepared.

 At 11am on a Sunday morning, Fleetwood is a ghost town.
 There was a slight dampness in the air (although the sun did come out later on) and a bit of fog as well, giving the town a slightly washed out feel.
 There was nobody about apart from two old ladies (wearing hairnets and aprons) getting their washing done in the laundrette, and a handful of people in the arcade and the Ferry Cafe.

 The cafe was an experience in itself…

-We went to one end of the counter to order food (Tom and I had a bacon barm each) and then they gave us a handwritten ticket with our order number on.
+We went to one end of the counter to order food (Tom and I had a bacon barm each) and they gave us a handwritten ticket with our order number on.
 We then swooped down to the other end of the counter to order any drinks (a pot of tea for two) and to pay.
 Once we paid, our ticket was stamped and returned to us.
-When our food was ready, our order number (in our case 96 – this was a couple of weeks ago now so it must have made a big impression on me!) was called through a microphone that was hanging over the counter… it was a bit like something a rapper would have used in a 90s music video… I half expected the staff to begin a flashmob whilst I was eating my bacon barm (which was very nice, by the way)!
+When our food was ready, our order number (in our case 96 – this was a couple of weeks ago now so it must have made a big impression on me!) was called through a microphone that was hanging over the counter – it was a bit like something a rapper would have used in a 90s music video… I half expected the staff to begin a flashmob whilst I was eating my bacon barm.

 16, 18… 20.